Melbourne – Australia

 Engagements during 2016 included Pedrillo in Mozart’s THE ABDUCTION FROM SERAGLIO, again for MELBOURNE OPERA.

-His concert appearances have included MESSIAH both for MELBOURNE OPERA and the ESSENDON CHORAL SOCIETY.
+His concert appearances included MESSIAH both for MELBOURNE OPERA and the ESSENDON CHORAL SOCIETY.